RyanOatmeal/RyanOatmeal/README.md

 # Use

 - `dash scripts/<folder for collection of commands>/<command>.sh`
-- There's also markdown and text files in `notes`.
+- There's also markdown and text files in `docs`.
 The flavor of markdown used is [CommonMark](https://commonmark.org/).

 # Provenance